edgeworx/docs/content/en/docs/cloud/portal/heart-rate-demo-app/overview.md

 ## Prerequisites

 To deploy an app, you will need an Darcy Cloud account with at least one node accessible and `ONLINE`.
-You can deploy the application with no experience in YAML or application building
+You can deploy the application with no experience in YAML or application building.

 ## About the Heart Rate Application